ReliveRadio/reliveradio-plantasy/README.md

 ```

 ## Configure app settings
+Clone this repository to your local machine.

 Back in the `reliveradio-plantasy` project directory you have to preconfigure some server settings.
 Copy `config/application_example.yml` to `config/application.yml` and adjust the settings.

 ## Use Capistrano to deploy the app
 Capistrano will configure all the services on the server.
-Make sure your run `bundle intall` before to install all the required packages on your client machine.
+Make sure you run `bundle intall` before to install all the required packages on your client machine.

+Adjust the server domain/ip settings in `config/deploy/production.rb` to point capistrano to the correct server.

 Upload all the configuration files for the services:
 ```